aattoa/shell-language-server/README.md

 ### `##@ param`
 Provide a description of the current function parameter or script parameter.
-The first annotation refers to `$1`, the second one refers to `$2`, and so on.
+The first annotation applies to `$1`, the second one to `$2`, and so on.

+The server provides inlay hints that label the annotations with their corresponding parameter indices.

 ### `##@ script`
-Apply previous `param` annotations to the current script instead of the next function.
+Apply previous `param` annotations to the script instead of the next function.

 ### Example use case